MUMD Program Director

-Bianca Alexander is a Flint native and a Research Assistant at MUMD.
+Bianca Alexander is a Flint native.
 She is responsible for health communication and community outreach efforts at MUMD.
 She currently holds a BAS from UM-Flint with a minor in healthcare administration, and is currently working towards a Master of Science Health Education (MSHE) at UM-Flint.
 Bianca is heavily involved with the Flint community and has been awarded 1st place for a health promotion video that she scripted and created for the Genesys Heart Institute distributed across the Genesys Health System.
 Her research interests are in community-based participatory research in relation to health education and promotion, as well as theater.

 Dr. Carthron is a native of Flint, MI and a research associate with Man Up Man Down.
 Dr. Carthron is a tenure track faculty in the Michigan State University College of Nursing and a former Army nurse.
 After completing her bachelor’s degree, she entered the BSN-to-PhD Program where she was one of the first graduates and the first African-American to graduate from this program at the University of Arkansas for Medical Sciences.
 Dr. Carthron has completed fellowships at Duke University as a Claire M. Fagan Research Fellow and a second fellowship at the Center for Health Equity Research at the University of North Carolina at Chapel Hill where she received training in community-based participatory research models and the development of multi-phase clinical trials.
 Her current work focuses on chronic illness self-management and resilience during crisis.
 She is currently Project Director on the Black men's diabetes self-management study, "MANUP," funded by the NIH-National Institute of Nursing Research (NINR).